-Navalny dismisses libel case against him as ‘nonsense’ in day two of Russian trial
+Navalny dismisses libel case against him as ‘nonsense’ in third day of Russian trial

 Artemenko submitted a statement to court blaming Navalny’s “constant insults” for his poor health.
 Navalny claimed Artemenko’s statement appeared to have been concocted.

-Artemenko’s grandson Igor Kolesnikov appeared to contradict himself when questioned by Navalny over the libel complaint, at one point telling the court he did not remember where he filed the complaint, and at another point claiming that neither he nor his grandfather filed a complaint for libel.
+Artemenko’s grandson Igor Kolesnikov appeared to contradict himself when questioned by Navalny over the libel complaint, at one point telling the court he did not remember where he filed the complaint and at another point claiming that neither he nor his grandfather filed a complaint for libel.
 Navalny accused Kolesnikov of “trading” his grandfather for material gain.

 Elena Lukyanova, a law professor at Moscow’s Higher School of Economics, told the Echo of Moscow radio program last week that “legally, this is absolute nonsense.”

-“Navalny is absolutely not guilty of anything before the veteran because he did not insult the veteran personally,” she said.
+“Navalny is absolutely not guilty of anything [concerning] the veteran because he did not insult the veteran personally,” she said.

-The prosecutor Yekaterina Frolova, who also prosecuted the recent case which saw Navalny jailed for two years and eight months, is portrayed as a hero on state media for her tough approach.
-She called on investigative authorities to re-examine Navalny’s comments during the trial, claiming he had once more libeled Artemenko, as well as the judge and herself.
+The prosecutor, Yekaterina Frolova, who also prosecuted the recent case which saw Navalny jailed for two years and eight months, is portrayed as a hero on state media for her tough approach.
+She called on investigative authorities to reexamine Navalny’s comments during the trial, claiming he had once more libeled Artemenko, as well as the judge and herself.

 Navalny has emerged as Putin’s main political rival, exposing the corruption and kleptocracy that has flourished under the Russian president’s rule.